 What industries employ the most people in Acapulco De Juárez?

-CID will continue working with the Ministry of Finance of Mexico and the Inter-American Development Bank to develop a project that provides inputs for the design of a new development strategy for the state of Chiapas.
+The Growth Lab will continue working with the Ministry of Finance of Mexico and the Inter-American Development Bank to develop a project that provides inputs for the design of a new development strategy for the state of Chiapas.

-CID's Growth Lab has already produced a global Atlas of Economic Complexity that enables users to visualize a country's total trade, track how these dynamics change over time and explore growth opportunities for 128 countries.
+The Growth Lab has already produced a global Atlas of Economic Complexity that enables users to visualize a country's total trade, track how these dynamics change over time and explore growth opportunities for 128 countries.
 Additional subnational projects are underway in Colombia and Peru.

 Mexico Ministry of Finance and Public Credit (Secretaria de Hacienda y Credito Publico)